Short Courses

 Course Overview

 Power calculations and sample size determination are essential parts of planning a scientific study.
-In this online course (run over two half-days) we will introduce the basic principles of precision-based and power-based sample size calculations.
+In this course (run over two days), we will introduce the basic principles of precision-based and power-based sample size calculations.
 Using practical examples, we will demonstrate how to perform sample size calculations for common designs in single-sample studies and for comparing groups, as well as discussing practical issues such as multiple comparisons.
 No knowledge of statistical software will be required.

 Course Outline